PoCInnovation/Workshops/software/24.Git_GitHub/GitHub/README.md

 ## To go further
 You've learned how to use a lot of tools provided by GitHub, but there's a lot more to discover !

-- The [GitHub Learning Lab](https://lab.github.com/) provides some great hands-on courses to grow your skills !
+- The [GitHub Learning Lab](https://skills.github.com/) provides some great hands-on courses to grow your skills!
 - [Making open-source contributions](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github) is a great way to apply what you've learned in a real project.
   Pay attention to `good first issue` labels directly on GitHub or on [dedicated sites](https://goodfirstissue.dev/).